European banking job numbers drop a further 21,000 in first half

 Forced to hold more capital against risky assets since the imposition of new regulations after the financial crisis, Europe’s top lenders have been shrinking steadily to counter the resulting loss of profitability in some areas of their business while a crackdown on proprietary trading has cut off a valuable source of supplementary revenue.

-Of the 25 of Europe’s 30 largest listed banks that disclose employee numbers for the six months to the end of June, including Barclays (BARC.L), Deutsche Bank DBKGn.De and UBS UBSN.VX, headcount fell at 16.
+Of the 25 of Europe’s 30 largest listed banks that disclose employee numbers for the six months to the end of June, including Barclays, Deutsche Bank and UBS , headcount fell at 16.
 Though nine of the banks added staff, total jobs across the group fell by 21,135.

-The trend is even more pronounced in the United States, where the four biggest banks by assets - JPMorgan (JPM.N), Bank of America (BAC.N), Citi (C.N) and Wells Fargo (WFC.N) - cut 23,300 jobs in the first half of the year.
+The trend is even more pronounced in the United States, where the four biggest banks by assets - JPMorgan, Bank of America, Citi and Wells Fargo - cut 23,300 jobs in the first half of the year.
 That takes the total for the past 12 months to more than 52,000 - about 5 percent of their combined workforce.

 “New-age banks have fewer people, less product and are less profitable.”